nipponvn0803/cloudy-with-a-chance-of-storage/README.md

 You can find the test file `App.test.js` inside the `client/src/test` folder

 To perform the tests, run command `jest` inside the `client` folder.

-## Related hobby project
-Previously, I have worked on a similar application where user can create, read, update and delete entries from an existing database.
-The application has the same structure as this project.

-[Here](https://github.com/nipponvn0803/punintentionally) is the link to the project for you to check out if you are interested.